Questions below regard the Albertine Translation program. For information about the Acquisition of Rights program please click here.

 |CNL (French Ministry |

-If my project is selected for an Albertine Translation Fund or Prize, when can I expect to receive the funding?
+If my project is selected for an Albertine Translation funding, when can I expect to receive the funding?

-The Albertine Translation Fund is to be paid to the American publisher.
-It will only be paid after you’ve provided a copy of the fully executed acquisition of rights contract and after you’ve signed a contract with FACE Foundation.
+The Albertine Translation funding is to be paid to the American publisher.
+It will only be paid after you’ve provided a copy of the fully executed acquisition of rights contract and after you’ve signed a contract with Albertine Foundation.

 If I have not signed the contract with the American publisher, at what point would I be required to do so?

 You will have a full year to provide a signed acquisition of rights contract between the French Publisher and American Publisher.

 When will I receive a response to my application?

 Albertine Translation recipients will be announced twice a year on our website villa-albertine.org and presented at a prestigious ceremony.
 This announcement will be followed by personal letters or emails to all applicants.